Withdrawals under extenuating circumstances (WE) - Frequently Asked Questions (FAQ)

 The notation of WE will be placed beside any courses approved under this process.
 The notation does not affect your GPA, and WE courses are not counted as duplicates.

-No. The difference between a WE (withdrawal under extenuating circumstances) and a WD (withdrawal) relates only to the date when the course was dropped, ie, either before or after the six week mark.
-When you have a WD on your transcript, we do not change it to WE.
+No. The difference between a WE (withdrawal under extenuating circumstances) and a WD (withdrawal) relates only to the date when the course was dropped, ie, either before or after the eight week mark.
+When you have a WD on your transcript, it cannot be changed to a WE.

 3. Do I need a WE notation on my transcript to apply for a tuition refund?

 No, you do not need a WE notation to apply for a tuition refund.
 The WE Office does not process nor consider tuition refunds.
 All students who withdraw from classes (WD or WE) and want to apply for a tuition refund must complete the Enrollment Appeal Form (submitted to the Enrollment Appeal Committee).
 The deadline dates for obtaining a tuition refund are posted each term at https://www.sfu.ca/students/deadlines/html.